SAP/odata-vocabularies/docs/v2-annotations.md

       </tbody>
     </table>

-#### Attributes <span style="font-family: courier new , courier;">sap:unit<span style="font-family: arial , helvetica , sans-serif;"> and </span>sap:precision</span>
+#### Attributes `sap:unit` and `sap:precision`

-Amounts in a currency or absolute measures MUST be represented as simple properties with an appropriate numeric Edm type, preferably <span style="font-family: courier new , courier;">Edm.Decimal</span>.
-These numeric properties SHOULD refer to a string property containing the ISO currency or unit of measure with the <span style="font-family: courier new , courier;">sap:unit</span> attribute.
-They MAY refer to a numeric property containing the (non-negative) number of decimal places to be used for displaying the amount or measure with the <span style="font-family: courier new , courier;">sap:precision</span> attribute.</div>
+Amounts in a currency or absolute measures MUST be represented as simple properties with an appropriate numeric Edm type, preferably <code>Edm.Decimal</code>.
+These numeric properties SHOULD refer to a string property containing the ISO currency or unit of measure with the <code>sap:unit</code> attribute.
+They MAY refer to a numeric property containing the (non-negative) number of decimal places to be used for displaying the amount or measure with the <code>sap:precision</code> attribute.</div>
   <div>
     <p>Example in metadata document:</p>
   </div>